Our focus this term was non-chronological reports and historical novels.

 During the first 3 weeks, we looked at non-chronological reports that were related to our history topic.
 We learned how to write introductions and create text boxes and diagrams to support the main body of a report.

 After this, we looked at the historical novel Beowulf.
 Our historical novel was related to our history topic: the Anglo -Saxons.

 We used this well-known text to invent our own historical stories.

-This term we will be looking at Numbers to 10,000.
-This will involve counting in 100’s, 25’s and 1000’s, using place value, comparing and ordering numbers, making number patterns, counting in 6’s, 7’s and 9’s and rounding to the nearest 10, 100 and 1000.
+This term we looked at Numbers to 10,000.
+This involved counting in 100’s, 25’s and 1000’s, using place value, comparing and ordering numbers, making number patterns, counting in 6’s, 7’s and 9’s and rounding to the nearest 10, 100 and 1000.

 Online Safety and Using Web Browsers

 The children learned about what is acceptable and unacceptable behaviour when online and sharing their understanding through posters.
 They also linked the importance of keeping personal information secure and private to rights learning.

 UNCRC Article 16: Every child has a right to privacy.

 We learned about the Roman and Anglo Saxon impact on Britain and how both have shaped our present day lives.